QunaSys/QPARC-Challenge-2022/.github/ISSUE_TEMPLATE/QPARK-Challenge-2022.md

 ---
-name: Open Hackathon Submission
+name: Open Hackathon Final Submission
 about: A template to be used for submitting your final QPARK-Challenge-2022 project
-title: [ENTRY] Your Project Title
+title: "[ENTRY] Your Project Title"
-labels:
+labels: ''
-assignees:
+assignees: ''

 ---